aperezdc/signify/README-earthly.md

 	RUN make BUNDLED_LIBBSD=1 libbsd-download
 	SAVE IMAGE

-Denied!
-It turns out that if I try to `make` the whole `libbsd-download` target, then GPG will try to leave a socket behind under `.gnupg` in the build user's home directory.
+When I first tried this, I was not able to `make` the `libbsd-download` target, because GPG tried to leave a socket behind under `.gnupg` in the build user's home directory.